Ravipatel02/Ravipatel02/README.md

 <br/>
 <h4>About Me</h4>
-🎓   Learning J2SE and J2EE Development, java , Javascript at Masai School remotely.
+🎓   Learning J2SE and J2EE Development, java, and Javascript at Masai School remotely.
 </br>
 🌱   Learning Data Structure and Algorithms.